Worms Battlegrounds: Gameplay

 The Xbox One version enables Xbox SmartGlass to keep track of stats, while the light bar on the PlayStation 4's DualShock 4 controller changes its color depending on the status of the player's worm.
 The speech from the worms can also be heard through the DualShock 4's internal speaker.

 Additional content

-The first additional downloadable content pack for Worms Battleground was titled Jacob's Invasion, and added various items to the game.
+The first additional downloadable content pack for Worms Battlegrounds was titled Alien Invasion, and added various items to the game.
 It was released in January 2015.
 The pack adds a new game mode called 'Body Count' in which the player scores points for killing worms, as well as adding more campaign levels for the player to complete.
 In addition, weapons were added to the game, such as the Plasma Blaster, Energy Orbs and a UFO Strike, as well as adding various new customizable items to decorate the player's worms.
-The pack also added an additional five trophies and achievements to its list.
+The pack also added five trophies and achievements to its list.
 Alien Invasion was released on January 12 for Xbox One and January 21 for PlayStation 4.